Former Browns captain Jamar Taylor hoping for happy homecoming with new Seahawks teammates

 “I felt like it was good,’’ Taylor said.

-One of his biggest fans, though, wasn’t as sure.
+One of his biggest fans wasn’t as sure.

-“My dad was kind of irritated of some zone things,’’ Taylor said of his father, also named Jamar.
+“My dad (also named Jamar) was kind of irritated of some zone things,’’ Taylor said.
 “But he doesn’t know football as much as we do, so I’m going to let it slide.’’

 Taylor made the good-natured comment while sitting in a locker next to middle linebacker Bobby Wagner, who razzed him a few times for suddenly getting a little media attention.

 The moment seemed to indicate Taylor is feeling at home in Seattle, his fifth NFL team in a career dating to 2013, when he was Miami’s second-round pick out of Boise State.
-And it comes as Taylor prepares to return to one of his former homes, Cleveland, where he played the most significantly of any stop in his career.
+And it comes as Taylor prepares to return to one of his former homes, Cleveland, where he played the most of any stop in his career.

 Taylor played the 2016 and 2017 seasons with the Browns, starting 29 games.